ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="883" height="351" alt="image" src="https://github.com/user-attachments/assets/3d7d96af-5fd3-47e0-916a-3f372bbdad86" />

 ## Q7.
 Calculate Ratio of Stock/Sales in 2011 by product name and month.
+The goal of this analysis is to **evaluate inventory efficiency by calculating the stock-to-sales ratio for each product on a monthly basis in 2011**.

+By comparing available stock levels against actual sales volume, this query aims to:
+- Identify products with excess inventory relative to sales velocity.
+- Detect fast-selling products with low stock coverage and potential stock-out risk.
+- Provide a normalized metric to compare inventory performance across products and time periods.

+This analysis supports **inventory optimization, demand forecasting, and production planning** by highlighting imbalances between stock availability and market demand.

 ```sql
 WITH
 sale_info AS (